Craig Goldman: Life and career

 Goldman was born in Fort Worth, Texas.
 He earned his Bachelor of Arts degree in political science and government from the University of Texas at Austin.
-He worked as a real estate businessman in Fort Worth.
+He worked as a real estate businessman in his hometown.
 He is Jewish and was a member of Zeta Beta Tau.

 In 2012, Goldman was elected to the Texas House of Representatives, succeeding Mark M. Shelton in the 97th district with 59.4% of the vote.
 He assumed office on January 8, 2013 and served until January 3, 2025.

 In 2024, Goldman ran for election in the U.S. House of Representatives.
 He sought to represent Texas's 12th congressional district, from which longtime representative Kay Granger was retiring.
 Goldman defeated John O'Shea in the Republican primary, and subsequently won the general election with 63.5% of the vote.

 U.S. House of Representatives

 Tenure

-Rep. Goldman was sworn in to the 119th United States Congress on January 3, 2025.
+Goldman was sworn in to the 119th United States Congress on January 3, 2025.